USA flag with headline

 Mode Best For Pros Considerations

-Courier Small parcels, e-commerce Fastest customs clearance; minimal paperwork High cost for large/bulky cargo
+Courier Small parcels, e-commerce Fastest customs clearance; minimal paperwork High cost for large or bulky cargo

 Air Freight Urgent, medium shipments Reliable transit; good for high-value items More expensive than ocean; airport handling fees

-Ocean Freight Bulk shipments (≥ 500 kg) Lowest cost per kg for large volumes Slower transit; accessorial and minimum charges
+Ocean Freight Bulk shipments (500 kg or more) Lowest cost per kg for large volumes Slower transit; accessorial and minimum charges

 Valuation